blockchain-institute-of-technology/FixedSupplyBasicERC20/README.md

 ```

 ### Creating the Smart Contract
 We are leveraging (openzepplins)[https://openzeppelin.org/ ] ERC20 Standard Token contract.
-This token contract implements all of the neccesary methods we need for deploying an ERC20 token.
-We simply need to provide a name, symbol, intial supply, owner of initial supply, and specify the number of decimal places for each unit of our token.
+This token contract implements all of the necessary methods we need for deploying an ERC20 token.
+We simply need to provide a name, symbol, initial supply, owner of initial supply, and specify the number of decimal places for each unit of our token.

 ```sh
 pragma solidity ^0.4.21;